 Whether it is your first experience as a school administrator, or if it’s a change of job, one thing that is certain is that you would definitely want to make a good first impression on your new team.
 You’ll also most likely want to provide value that will make your employers and boss, as well as the school community, pleased with you.

 To be candid, starting out as a new school administrator could be both exciting and challenging.
-I remember too well a few of the mistakes I made on my first-time school administrator position in 2005, and that is why I’m usually very understanding and readily willing to help new school leaders and administrators.
+I remember too well a few of the mistakes I made on my first-time school administrator position in 2005, and that is why I’m usually very understanding and readily willing to help new school leaders and administrators to settle in well in their new positions and to perform excellently.

 So here are about ten or eleven tips which I have put together, and I really believe you’ll find them immensely useful as you assume your new school leadership role.